lajp/geoguessr-bot/README.md

 ```

 ## TODO:
-* Implement other game modes (not just country streak):
+* Implement other game modes (in addition to country streak):
-	* The ability to recieve a link to a map and reply with a challenge link to that map
+	* The ability to receive a link to a map and reply with a challenge link to that map
 	* Hosting battle-royale games
-* Make the interface(bot) more customizable:
+* Make the interface/bot more customizable:
 	* Allow changing the prefix more easily
-	* Make a the program read a config file where things such as the token or path to the driver-executable can be stored
+	* Make the program read a config file where things such as the token or path to the driver-executable can be stored